marbl/binnacle/README.md

 ```
 * Using the abundances.txt file based on the method selection (-m) in the previous step, you can run that binning method to generate bins for your graph scaffolds.

 This tool is still under development.
-Please open issue here on Github or contact us if you have any questions.
+Please open issue here on Github or contact us if you have any questions. <br/>
-Harihara Muralidharan: hsmurali@cs.umd.edu
+Harihara Muralidharan: hsmurali@cs.umd.edu<br/>
 Nidhi Shah: nidhi@cs.umd.edu